-Statutory auditor's report to the shareholders' meeting of Sipef NV on the consolidated financial statements for the year ended 31 December 2017
+Statutory auditor's report to the shareholders' meeting of Sipef NV for the year ended 31 december 2018 - Consolidated financial statements

-In the context of the statutory audit of the consolidated financial statements of Sipef NV ("the company") and its subsidiaries (jointly "the group"), we hereby submit our statutory audit report to you.
-This report includes our report on the consolidated financial statements together with our report on other legal and regulatory requirements.
-These reports are one and indivisible.
+In the context of the statutory audit of the consolidated financial statements of Sipef NV ("the company") and its subsidiaries (jointly "the group"), we hereby submit our statutory audit report.
+This report includes our report on the consolidated financial statements and the other legal and regulatory requirements.
+These parts should be considered as integral to the report.

-We were appointed in our capacity as statutory auditor by the shareholders' meeting of 14 June 2017 in accordance with the proposal of the board of directors.
-Our mandate will expire on the date of the shareholders' meeting approving the consolidated financial statements for the year ending 31 December 2019.
-We have performed the statutory audit of the consolidated financial statements of Sipef NV for at least 30 subsequent years.
+We were appointed in our capacity as statutory auditor by the shareholders' meeting of 14 June 2017, in accordance with the proposal of the board of directors.
+Our mandate will expire on the date of the shareholders' meeting deliberating on the financial statements for the year ending 31 December 2019.
+We have performed the statutory audit of the consolidated financial statements of Sipef NV for at least 30 consecutive periods.

-Report on the audit of the consolidated financial statements
+Report on the consolidated financial statements